Advik-B/CurseForge-API/README.md

 ```

 ## TODO
-- [ X ] Implement the export methods
+- [x] Implement the export methods
-- [ X ] Implement the cache
+- [x] Implement the cache
 - [ ] Implement the fetch method
 - [ ] Deal with the download URL being a null value

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.